Skip to Content

 What Do Thunder Eggs Look Like on the Outside?

-How Do You Know if You Found a Thunder Egg?
+How Do You Know If You Found a Thunder Egg?

 Thundereggs often have brown-gray exteriors, and they are abnormally round.
 They are about the size of a baseball but can get larger.
 If you find a soft-mud-like or clay-like ball, cut it in half.
 Chances are high that you have found a real thunderegg.